Answers to some of the more frequently asked questions:

 Q: How is the event funded?

-Registration fees don't cover the costs, however we enage sponsors to help cover team training costs meaning more people are able to take part.
+Registration fees don't cover the costs, however we enage sponsors to help meaning more people are able to take part.
 We expect everyone to join in and help with our Give a Little fundraising, opening their own pages linked to ours to canvas family and friends.
+Tickets, tables, auctions and raffles also fund our event and all the profits after we pay the bills go to the charity.

 Q: I don't work in Information Technology can I still take part?